A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Domain Restrictions in the Combinatorial Topology Framework

+Before presenting the formal definition of $N_D$, the reader may want to check how this simplicial complex looks if $X=\{x,y,z\}$, $n=2$ and $D=W(X)^n$.
+This is depicted in Figure \ref{fig:NWn}.
+The complex $N_{W(\{x,y,z\})^2}$ has a triangle representing each of the $(3!)^2=36$ profiles in $W(\{x,y,z\})^2$.
 It consists of two cylinders and a torus glued to the cylinders in a certain way (see the figure's description).
 One of these cylinders consists of all the profiles of complete agreement (w.r.t. the pairwise comparisons of the alternatives), and the other one of those of complete disagreement.
 The torus consists of all the profiles that has some degree of disagreement (but not complete).
-In particular, the triangles on the torus that have a blue-dotted edge are referred by \textcite{RajsbaumR2022preprint} as \emph{critical profiles}.
+In particular, the triangles on the torus that have a blue-dotted edge are referred by \cite{RajsbaumR2022preprint-new} as \emph{critical profiles}.
 They play a key role in their characterization of Arrow's theorem for a broad class of domains.
 These triangles are characterized by the fact that voter $1$ and $2$ differ on how they rank the alternatives in two pairs of alternatives and coincide on how they rank the alternatives in the remaining pair.
-In this paper, we will generalize critical profiles to the case of any finite number of voters.
+In Section \ref{sec:generalization}, we will generalize critical profiles to the case of any finite number of voters.

 Before proceeding with the formal definition of $N_D$, we introduce some notation (similar, but not exactly analogous, to the one introduced for $N_{W(X)}$).
-Let $\vec{\sigma}\in \{+,-\}^n$, i.e. $\vec{\sigma}$ is an $n$-tuple whose components are $+$ or $-$ signs.
+Let $\vec{\sigma}\in \{+,-\}^n$, i.e., $\vec{\sigma}$ is an $n$-tuple whose components are $+$ or $-$ signs.
 For example, $\vec{\sigma}=(-,+,-,-)$.
 The $i$-component of $\vec{\sigma}$ is denoted $\vec{\sigma}_i$.
 We define $-\vec{\sigma}$ as follows: for all $i\in N$, we have that $(-\vec{\sigma})_i=+$ iff $\vec{\sigma}_i=-$.
 For example if $\vec{\sigma}=(+,-,+)$, then $-\vec{\sigma}=(-,+,-)$.

 If $D$ is a preference domain, let $L$ denote the following set of labels:

 For every label $U_{\alpha\beta}^{\vec{\sigma}}\in L$, let $s_D(U_{\alpha\beta}^{\vec{\sigma}})$ denote the set